pyrsmk/Horizon/README.md

 Private/Commercial use
 ----------------------

 Horizon will remain free for private use.
 Currently, it is free for commercial use too, until we launch the project website.
-The website will propose personal Horizon bundles, like Modernizr.
+The website will propose custom Horizon bundles, like Modernizr.

 Install
 -------